 \subsubsection{Deployment}

-Most deployment solutions have been developed for a centralized environment, which makes them unsuitable for distributed environments, such as those assumed in FL.
+Most deployment solutions have been developed for a centralized environment, making them unsuitable for distributed environments, such as those assumed in FL.

-Federating edge resources brings about a large number of scalability challenges, such as when global synchronization between different administrative domains must be maintained in a federated edge.
-Moreover, individual edge deployments most likely will have different settings, such as the number of services hosted and the number of end-users in the coverage area.
-In a federated setting, different service offloads from multiple domains should be possible and will require synchronization across the federated deployments.
-Moreover, as multiple services and applications can be executed at the edge, the guaranteeing of the isolation between them is real challenge.
+Federating edge resources brings about many scalability challenges, such as when global synchronization between different administrative domains must be maintained in a federated edge.
+Moreover, individual edge deployments will most likely have different settings, such as the number of services hosted and the number of end-users in the coverage area.
+In a federated setting different service offloads from multiple domains should be possible and will require synchronization across the federated deployments.
+Moreover, as multiple services and applications can be executed at the edge, guaranteeing isolation between them is a real challenge.

-When working in a collaborative scenario it is expected that failures can occur in some edge nodes or in the communication channel.
-It is thus necessary to develop strategies to handle failures, although this has recent little research interest.
+When working in a collaborative scenario, it is expected that failures can occur in some edge nodes or in the communication channel.
+It is thus necessary to develop strategies to handle failures, although this has had little research interest.

-Benchmarking multiple edge nodes (or multiple collections) simultaneously will be essential to meet the service objectives.
+Benchmarking multiple edge nodes (or collections) Simultaneously will be essential to meet the service objectives.
 This is a challenging task and must be performed in real-time.
-For the realistic and practical approaches to edge computing deployments, it is crucial to provide flexibly to support the operations of a federated setting in a global context.
+For realistic and practical approaches to edge computing deployments, it is crucial to provide flexibility to support the operations of a federated setting in a global context.